Zekiah-A/WatsonWebsocket/README.md

 A test project that spawns a server and client and exchanges messages can be found here: https://github.com/jchristn/watsonwebsockettest

 ## ⚠️ Supported Operating Systems
 ***WatsonWebsocketPlus works on all operating systems compatible with Microsoft's ASP.Net Kestrel.
-Learn more at !(Microsoft ASP.NET Kestrel docs)**
+Learn more at [Microsoft ASP.NET  docs](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-7.0)**

 ## ⚠️ SSL
 ***With WatsonWebsocketPlus, just pass the certificate and key (usually cert.pem & fullchain.pem) paths into the Watson constructor, with ssl set to true, and watson will handle everything for you.
 It's that easy!***